Application Information

 Residents entering a medical physics residency educational program shall have a strong foundation in basic physics.
 This shall be demonstrated either by an undergraduate or graduate degree in physics, or by a degree in an engineering discipline or another of the physical sciences and with coursework that is the equivalent of a minor in physics (i.e., one that includes at least three upper-level undergraduate physics courses that would be required for a physics major).

-- Have graduated from a CAMPEP-accredited MS or PhD graduate program, or
+- a CAMPEP-accredited MS or PhD graduate program, or

 Candidates who possess a PhD are preferred, but exceptional MS candidates will be considered.